UM-PEPL/HallThruster.jl/docs/src/tutorials/simulation.md

 A full listing of these can be found on the [Postprocessing](../reference/postprocessing.md) page.

 Below, we use [Makie](https://docs.makie.org/stable/) to plot the discharge current over time for this specific simulation.
-We can see that the simulation begins with strong transient oscillations before settling down to a relatively stable steady state.
+We can see that the simulation begins with strong transient oscillations before settling down to a lower-level oscillation

 ```julia
 using CairoMakie: Makie as mk